 - The outer thigh skin excess is then pulled up and removed, the outer thigh lift incisions are closed with two to three layers of absorbable sutures, as well as deep supportive stitches.
 The outer incisions are temporarily closed and then the patient is repositioned in the backside down position (supine) to complete the abdominoplasty component of the body lift.

 - The abdominoplasty is designed to recontour the entire abdomen and can tighten skin above and below the belly button.
 The abdominal muscle is typically tightened and the belly button is repositioned.
 The incision is kept in a very low position and wraps around to connect with the outer hip incision.
-The specific areas of skin laxity is corrected and the underlying abdominal muscle is tightened to help flatten the abdomen and tighten the waistline.
+The specific areas of skin laxity are corrected and the underlying abdominal muscle is tightened to help flatten the abdomen and tighten the waistline.
 Liposuction may be added to help decrease fat deposits to help thin and sculpt these stubborn areas.

 Dr. Trussler closes all incisions with deeper supporting stitches and then aligns the scars with stitches under the skin.
 Drains are placed in the procedures to help collect fluid that accumulates after the operation.
 The torso is flexed in this procedure to decrease tension on the healing skin.
 A compression garment is placed at the conclusion of the operation to hold the contour in place and avoid collections of fluid.